jtlandis/ggside/cran-comments.md

 This is a minor hotfix for the `ggside` package.
 Previous `revdepcheck` had failed to catch a bug (introduced and found in reverse dependency `extraChIPs` on bioconductor) due to the `R CMD check` timing out.
 A `R CMD check` was ran locally to verify the hotfix removed the bug and resulted in a successful check in `extraChIPs`.
-I apologize for the inconvenience
+I apologize for the inconvenience of a resubmission.

 ## Test environments